 For example, one of my most vivid memories from my own trip to Peru some years ago (in my pre-vegan days) was seeing displays of roasted guinea pigs – an unfortunate local delicacy.

 But, as I've learned, even the most meat-heavy cuisines can produce vegan surprises!

 Wondering what vegan dishes I might have missed out on during that trip, I sat down with Grace Echevarria to find out.
 Grace is a Peruvian native and the founder of The Vegan Globetrotter – a vegan travel blog that she writes with her fiancé Benjamin.

 So, let’s find out from a local what being vegan in Peru is really like!

-While the information Grace gives in this interview remains very valuable, a lot has changed in Peru in just the past two years!
+While the information Grace gives in this interview remains very valuable, a lot has changed in Peru in just the past couple of years!
 The vegan movement is really growing there, as it is in many parts of the world.

 For an updated perspective on vegan dining in Peru, particularly in Cusco and Machu Picchu, see this new article on the blog.

 The Nomadic Vegan: How vegan-friendly is traditional Peruvian cuisine?